Uehwan/Uehwan.github.io/_teaching/datastruct22sp.md

 - Due to my business trip, we will not have a live lecture on **March 22**; still I will upload the lecture video :)
 - [**Midterm**] Date: Apr.
 19, 1pm-3pm / Location: GIST College Building C (N6),  Room 104
 - Midterm claim registration due on May 29
+- Due to my family affair, we will not have a lecture on **May 10**.
 <br/>
 <br/>